-- When a student has COVID-19 related symptoms. - When a family member in their immediate household has COVID-19 symptoms and/or is in the process of being tested. - If a family member tests positive for COVID-19 (PCR test), the student is considered a close contact and must following guidelines noted on the following page.
+- When a student has COVID-19 related symptoms. - When a family member in their immediate household has COVID-19 symptoms and/or is in the process of being tested.

 CLOSE CONTACT QUARANTINE GUIDELINES

 When a student or staff member is exposed to a lab confirmed case of COVID-19 or tests positive to COVID-19, a series of communications occur to ensure the individual stays home in order to protect themselves and others around them.
 Below is a simplified breakdown of the guidelines, which includes recent updates to the quarantine period of a close contact.
 The safest option is always to quarantine for 14 days once the quarantine period has started.
 Please refer to the next page for clarification on definitions and additional Minnesota Department of Health Resources.